1. Modify configuration

 Proxy Cache Zone,

-Proxy Temp Path: Custom path used to store temporary files returned from proxy service.
+Proxy Temporary Path: Custom path for storing temporary files returned by the proxied server.

 HTTP client request

 Defines a directory for storing temporary files holding client request bodies.